doctrine/orm/docs/en/reference/transactions-and-concurrency.rst

 However for Pessimistic Locking to work you have to disable the Auto-Commit Mode of your Database and start a transaction around your pessimistic lock use-case using the "Approach 2: Explicit Transaction Demarcation" described above.
-Doctrine 2 will throw an Exception if you attempt to acquire an pessimistic lock and no transaction is running.
+Doctrine ORM will throw an Exception if you attempt to acquire an pessimistic lock and no transaction is running.

-Doctrine 2 currently supports two pessimistic lock modes:
+Doctrine ORM currently supports two pessimistic lock modes:

 -  Pessimistic Write